rwiankowski/homeserver-nixos/docs/ARR_STACK_SETUP.md

 4. Ensure media user has write access
 5. Check paths match exactly (case-sensitive)

+**Note:** All required directories are automatically created by `modules/disk-mounts.nix` during system boot.
+If directories are missing, check the service logs.

 #### Jellyfin Not Detecting New Media

 **Symptom:** New downloads don't appear in Jellyfin